Sergei Mavrodi

 Sergei Panteleevich Mavrodi (Серге́й Пантеле́евич Мавро́ди; 11 August 1955 – 26 March 2018) was a Russian financial fraudster, financial criminal and previously a deputy of the State Duma.
 He was the founder of the МММ, a scheme that defrauded millions of people around the globe.

-In 2007 Sergei Mavrodi was convicted in a Russian court of defrauding 10,000 investors out of 110 million rubles ($4.3 million).
+In 2007, Mavrodi was convicted in a Russian court of defrauding 10,000 investors out of 110 million rubles ($4.3 million).
 Mavrodi claimed he was not the beneficiary of the donations and that he was not used to a flamboyant lifestyle.
 The charge of which he was later convicted was tax fraud though he claimed that the MMM scheme was not a business, but instead a mutual donation program against which there is no law.

 There were interviews after his release where he claimed MMM Global was behind the bitcoin price rally.

 Early life

-Mavrodi was born in Moscow.
-His mother was Russian.
-His father was half Greek (therefore his surname is Mavrodi), half Ukrainian.
-During his childhood he was diagnosed with a bilateral heart defect.
-Mavrodi recalled that in school he was proficient in mathematics and physics.
+Mavrodi was born a Russian with Greek and Ukrainian descent in Moscow.
+During his childhood, he was diagnosed with a bilateral heart defect.
+Mavrodi recalled that in school, he was proficient in mathematics and physics.
 He studied at the Moscow State Institute of Electronics and Mathematics.
-In 1983 he was arrested for ten days due to illegal economic activity.
+In 1983, Soviet police detained him for ten days due to illegal economic activity.